 That same night, he was striding restlessly, alone, through the silent gloom of a great hall in the white mansion.
 Pale lights burned cold on high walls paneled with black and scarlet.
 The white floor was hard white metal.
-He paused upon it suddenly, staring unbelievingly at a panel in the wall.
+He paused upon it suddenly, staring unbelievingly at a panel hi the wall,